MacroPower/OmegaGraf/docs/getting-started.md

 ## Advanced Usage

 OmegaGraf has several parameters designed for more advanced users.

 ### Reconfigure & Redeploy

-To make changes to any container created by OmegaGraf, you can run with the `--reset` switch.
-This will remove the containers, but will not delete any data (e.g. time series data, custom dashboards/datasources).
-You may then re-run the deployment process without issue.
-Note that currently, we cannot configure Grafana if you have changed the default password.
-A fix for this is coming soon.
+To make changes to any container created by OmegaGraf, you can run with the `--reset` or `--overwrite` switch. `--reset` will remove all OmegaGraf containers at start, `--overwrite` will remove containers as you redeploy them.
+Neither switch will delete any data (e.g. time series data, custom dashboards/datasources).
+If you set either one of these switches you should be able to re-run the deployment process without issue.
+Note that currently, we cannot always reconfigure Grafana depending on your environment, so you may receive an error (this can be safely ignored).

 ### Development Mode